-- 8.1.1.
+- 8.1.
+Overview - 8.1.1.
 This section provides further details about the actions the active player may perform during their main phase. - 8.1.2.
 As a general rule, if part of an action cannot be performed, then that action cannot be selected. - 8.2.
 Playing Cards from the Hand or EX Area - 8.2.1.
-The active player may specify a card from their hand or their EX area and play it by paying play points equal to its cost (10.6).

-8.3.
-Playing Activated Abilities
+The active player may specify a card from their hand or their EX area and play it by paying play points equal to its cost (10.6). - 8.3.
+Playing Activated Abilities - 8.3.1.

-- 8.3.1.
 The active player may specify an activated ability of a follower or amulet they control and play it (10.6). - 8.3.2.
-Only one evolve ability (12.2) or serve ability (14.2.2) may be played this way per turn.

-8.4.
-Attacking with a Follower

-8.4.1.
-The active player may use a follower they control to attack an enemy leader or enemy
+Only one evolve ability (12.2) or serve ability (14.2.2) may be played this way per turn. - 8.4.
+Attacking with a Follower - 8.4.1.
+The active player may use a follower they control to attack an enemy leader or enemy follower.

-- follower.
 If they choose to do so, they do the following in order. - 8.4.2.
 The player selects a reserved follower they control as the attacking follower. - 8.4.2.1.
 The follower must meet one of the following conditions to be selected: - It has remained on the player's field (under their control) since the start of the turn (including if it evolved that turn). - It evolved that turn. - 8.4.3.
 The player selects an attack target. - 8.4.3.1.
-The target must meet one of the following conditions to be selected: - It is an engaged follower controlled by the non-active player. - It is the non-active player's leader, but only if the attacking follower has remained on the active player's field (under their control) since the start of the turn. - 8.4.3.2.
-If an attack target cannot be selected for any reason, the follower's attack is rendered illegal, and the game returns to the point before the player chose to attack with the follower. - 8.4.4.
+The target must meet one of the following conditions to be selected: - It is an engaged follower controlled by the non-active player.

+- It is the non-active player's leader, but only if the attacking follower has remained on the active player's field (under their control) since the start of the turn. - 8.4.3.2.
+If an attack target cannot be selected for any reason, the follower's attack is rendered illegal, and the game returns to the point before the player chose to attack with the follower. - 8.4.3.2.1.
+If, due to an effect, the attacking follower "can't attack enemies," an attack target cannot be selected. - 8.4.4.
 The player engages the attacking follower. - 8.4.5.
 The attacking follower is now considered to have "attacked." - 8.4.5.1.
 If the attack target is a follower, the attacking follower and attack target are now considered to be in "combat" as long as they both remain on the field. - 8.4.6.
 Confirmation Timing occurs. - 8.4.7.
 The non-active player performs one of the following actions: - Play a card with Quick from their hand or EX area (10.6). - Play an activated ability with Quick. - Do nothing. - 8.4.8.
-If a card or ability was played as part of (8.4.7), Confirmation timing occurs, and (8.4.7) is repeated. - 8.4.9.
+If a card or ability was played as part of 8.4.7, Confirmation timing occurs, and 8.4.7 is repeated. - 8.4.9.
 If the attacking follower is still on the field at this point, it deals damage equal to its attack value to its attack target. - 8.4.9.1.
 If the attack target is a follower, when the attacking follower deals damage according to 8.4.9, the attack target simultaneously deals damage equal to its attack value to the attacking follower. - 8.4.9.2.
 If the attacking follower and attack target are still in combat at this point, they are considered to have "fought" with each other. - 8.4.10.
 Confirmation Timing occurs. - 8.4.11.
 The attack ends, and if the attacking follower and attack target are in combat, they leave combat.